swansonk14/admet_ai/README.md

 ## Installation

 ADMET-AI can be installed in a few minutes on any operating system using pip (optionally within a conda environment).
+If a GPU is available, it will be used by default, but the code can also run on CPUs only.

 Optionally, create a conda environment.